NighilUnnikrishnan/Twitter_Scraping/README.md

 _['Datetime','Tweet Id','Tweet URL','Tweet Content','User Name','Reply Count','Retweet Count','Tweet Language','Source', 'Like Count']_

-The entire code has been written using python
+The entire code has been written using python and the input is taken directly from the deployed streamlit app, where the user will provide the necessary input data.
+After execution of the code, the output (scraped data) is displayed as a pandas dataframe and the user has the option to upload the data to a Mongodb cloud server or download in .json and .csv formats.

+Code